moby/moby/docs/reference/commandline/create.md

-      --cpuset-cpus string          CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string          MEMs in which to allow execution (0-3, 0,1) --device value                Add a host device to the container (default []) --device-read-bps value       Limit read rate (bytes per second) from a device (default []) --device-read-iops value      Limit read rate (IO per second) from a device (default []) --device-write-bps value      Limit write rate (bytes per second) to a device (default [])
+      --cpuset-cpus string          CPUs in which to allow execution (0-3, 0,1) --cpuset-mems string          MEMs in which to allow execution (0-3, 0,1) --device value                Add a host device to the container (default []) --device-cgroup-rule value    Add a rule to the cgroup allowed devices list --device-read-bps value       Limit read rate (bytes per second) from a device (default []) --device-read-iops value      Limit read rate (IO per second) from a device (default []) --device-write-bps value      Limit write rate (bytes per second) to a device (default [])